 Tickets can only be bought at the Box Office in person as bookings cannot be taken over the phone.
 Showtimes and door opening times will be indicated on your ticket.

-If you are interested in a close to stage theatre experience, the pit area is available on a first come first save basis.
+If you are interested in a close to stage theatre experience, the pit area is available on a first-come-first-serve basis.
 If you wish to view the show from the pit, wristbands are given out before the show, so it is recommended to arrive early.
 You can check out event information on the Olympia website or call the Box Office on 00353 1 679 3323 (dial 1).

 Box Office Opening Hours: